atyryshkina/algorithm-performance-analysis/README.md

       - indeces
       - identifier
 2. Remove any non-numerical parameter whose number of unique values exceeds a threshold
-3. Remove parameters whose number of undecalared insatance exceed a threshold
+3. Remove parameters whose number of undecalared insatances exceed a threshold
 4. Remove parameters that are list or dict representations of objects

 With these filters, we are able to remove computationally costly parameters.
-Since identifiers and labels are more likely to explode in size when binarized and dilute the importance of other attirbutes, we are most concerned with removing these.
+Since identifiers and labels are more likely to explode in size when binarized and dilute the importance of other attirbutes, we are most concerned with removing those.
 In this paper, we used a unique category threshold of 100 and a undeclared instance threshold of 0.75 \* number of instances.

-There are also some important attributes, that are not immediately available in the dataset.
-For instance, the complexity of bwa_mem is O(reference size \* input file size), which is linearly correlated with runtime.
-However, this product is not a variable of the bwa_mem dataset, but can be calculated and added.
-Just to note, in the Galaxy dataset, if the reference genome *name* is provided then the reference genome *size* is not provided.
-This is because of the method in which the attributes are tracked.

-Because the random forest is able to find non-linear relationships, we did not combine attributes in the preprocessing step.

 #### Attribute Preprocessing